sap-tutorials/community/tutorials/community-tour/community-tour.md

 - A blog post is not a tutorial.
 A blog post can reference a tutorial but should not be the tutorial itself.
 - In this case, a tutorial and "how to" are similar.

-Please familiarize yourself with the Article 4: Unacceptable Content in the Rules of Engagement, then answer the following.
+Please familiarize yourself with the Article 3: [Unacceptable Content in the Rules of Engagement](https://pages.community.sap.com/resources/rules-of-engagement), then answer the following.

 ### Get to know the blogging tool